Why AI is Bad for Education: Unveiling the Dark Side of Artificial Intelligence

 Moreover, excessive dependence on AI technology may dehumanize the experience.
 Learning thrives on connections and emotional involvement.
 It’s a personal journey that goes beyond mere technological interactions.

-Reducing education to algorithms and metrics risks overlooking the vital role of human elements such as mentorship, encouragement, and empathy in the learning journey.
+Reducing education to algorithms and metrics risks overlooking the human elements, such as mentorship, encouragement, and empathy, that play a vital role in the learning journey.

 Conclusion